Skip to main content

 Stage 2: The paid practical install

-Stage 3: 90-day probationary period
+Stage 3: The probationary period

 Termination during probation should be straightforward and unemotional.
-If the candidate misses the metrics by the end of the 90-day period — and they were communicated clearly upfront — let them go.
+If the candidate misses the metrics by the end of the period — and they were communicated clearly upfront — let them go.
 The cost of an underperforming installer compounds quickly: wasted film, customer complaints, missed bookings, and the cultural damage of tolerating below-standard work in a small shop.
-Be willing to make this call.
+Be willing to make the call.

 Compensation structure — align the incentives